Ters06/PNGDrawer/README.md

-# Declarative Diagram Renderer
+# PNGDrawer - A Declarative Diagram Renderer

-This application generates high-quality PNG diagrams from a set of simple, declarative JSON files.
+PNGDrawer is an application that generates high-quality PNG diagrams from a set of simple, declarative JSON files.
 It allows you to define complex layouts, connections, and styles using a "diagram as code" approach, ensuring your documentation is version-controllable and easy to maintain.

 The rendering engine is built with Python and the Pillow library, using an addon-based architecture that makes it highly extensible.